by Tracy Johnson

 They have a life, are active and involved in outside activities.
-They’re curious to experience new things, which leads to new stories.
-And they’re constantly alert to stories that happen.
+Interesting people are curious to experience new things, which leads to new stories.
+And they’re constantly alert to stories when they happen.

-Having a great radio show is a demanding gig.
-After a long day on the air and preparing for the next day, the last thing some personalities want is to interact with people.
+Radio is a demanding gig.
+After a long day on the air and preparing the next show, the last thing some personalities want is to interact with people.
 But that’s where rich life experiences come from.

 A stand up comic once told me there are two types of comedians.
 One says funny things.
 The other says things funny.
 It’s better to say things funny because that’s a sustainable personality trait that leads to great moments over and over.

 The same happens on social media.
-Those always ranting and raving about how messed up the world is tend to be ignored, even by their friends.
+Those always ranting and raving about how messed up the world is tend to be ignored, even by friends.
 Who wants to be brought down?

-Finally, great personalities have a confidence that stops just short of arrogance.
+Finally, great personalities have confidence that stops just short of arrogance.
 This gives them a boldness to be themselves without demanding all the attention.